 Meeting Halmira – Olgii, Western Mongolia

-This was a chance encounter … one of the Kazakh eagle hunters we work in long-term local community partnership with in Olgii, Western Mongolia told us to get in touch with Halmira.
+This was a chance encounter.
+Bashakhan – one of the Mongol Kazakh eagle hunters we work in long-term local community partnership with in Bayan Olgii, Mongolia’s westernmost province – told us to get in touch with Halmira.
 So we did.
-And what a woman.

-Halmira was widowed when her youngest child was just two.
+Halmira is a Mongol Kazakh and was widowed when her youngest child was just two.
 A mother of five, Halmira survived financially by creating traditional Kazakh embroidery.
-However, apart from local sales, she has never really had an outlet for her remarkable skill … until now.
+However, apart from local sales, she has never really had an outlet for her remarkable skill.
+So we decided we would try to create experiences that enabled us to help support her.